nathancarter/manual-nb-grader/to-do-list.md

+Keyboard shortcuts

+ * Add hover text to all buttons and menu items that includes a short phrase plus the corresponding keyboard shortcut.
+ * Change all the top buttons to have no text, just icons.
+ * Add a menu item for showing the list of keyboard shortcuts.

 Scores

- * Display the (always up-to-date) score for a notebook somewhere visible (which will require designing a place to put this!).
-(Should update in view in response to notebook load/insert/delete events.)
+ * In response to notebook load/insert/delete events, update the score for that notebook in the div with class left-score/right-score.
- * Make a hamburger menu item for choosing the initial/default score.
+ * Make a menu item for choosing the initial/default score.
  * Make an action to save the score for a notebook into the notebook (as an initial cell and as part of the filename).